How Should You Frame That Piece?

 I’ve also begun producing larger prints in several glassless configurations.
 A canvas photograph is laminated to a backing board (GatorBoard) and then framed.
 The backs are finished with heavy-duty hangers, plastic coated wire and a black Tyvek dustcover.

-These laminated pieces also look great in my new custom barnwood frames.
-You can get these in a number of styles, including the Western style barnwood frame; a redwood / Brazilian cherry combination; and a solid walnut composite.
+These laminated pieces look great in custom reclaimed frames.
+You can get these in a number of styles, including the Western style barnwood frame; a handmade hardwood and linen liner frame; and a solid walnut composite.
 Each frame is crafted by hand, one at a time.
-Four types of hand-made reclaimed wood frames are available to you, in sizes 16×24 on up to 6 feet wide.
+Five types of hand-made reclaimed wood frames are available to you, in sizes 16×24 on up to 6 feet wide.
+Please contact me for more pictures and current availability.

 Western Style Frame